wietzesuijker/alertzarr/README.md

 ## Current scope & limitations

-- The GeoZarr artefact is a JSON stub, not a full raster conversion.
-Swap `autopilot.geozarr.simulate_conversion` with a real converter when ready.
+- Real conversion currently targets **Sentinel-2 L2A Zarr v2** scenes exposed via the EODC catalog.
+If none intersect the alert AOI, AlertZarr falls back to the previous JSON stub so the run still produces a STAC Item.
-- Scene discovery hits Earth-Search and is best-effort.
+- Scene discovery uses both Earth-Search and the EODC STAC API and remains best-effort.
 Network errors simply log a warning and continue.
 - The pipeline targets the sample Copernicus alerts included in `data/sample_alerts/`.
 Bring your own alerts by dropping JSON files with the same schema.
 - Titiler visualisation is not bundled yet; consume the generated STAC Item + GeoZarr metadata with your own viewers.